learn-co-students/sinatra-fwitter-group-project-v-000/myprojectoutline.md

      B.Tweet
        1. edit tweet - puts out form to edit a new user -x
-         a) sends to users/:id/edit.erb
+         a) sends to users/:id/edit.erb -x
        2. tweets - displays user data  -x
          a) sends to index erb         -x
-       3. new tweet - displays form to create new user a)displays form for new tweet -x b)posts content -x
+       3. new tweet - displays form to create new user -x a)displays form for new tweet -x b)posts content -x
        4. show tweets-  displays data from new user form. -x